Understanding Coercive Control, When Control Doesn’t Look Like Violence

 You Deserve Support

-If you need a trauma-informed space to untangle what’s happening, I’m here.
+If you want a trauma-informed space to gently untangle what’s happening, I’m here.

 📧 kat@safespacecounsellingservices.com.au